yizhezhang07/bcndetection/README.md

 The following commands will remove all dependencies and clean up the installed conda environment.
 ```
 conda deactivate
-conda remove -n bcn-env --all
+conda remove -n BCNENV --all
 ```